CogStack/MedCATtrainer/README.md

 <a name="save-download-models"></a>
 ### Save / Download Models
-Saving a model, takes the current state of the CDB that is currently loaded in memory of the container and overwrites to the associated CDB file originally uploaded.
-To save and download a model for further use in a MedCAT instance:
+We strongly suggest models are not saved within MedCATtrainer then directly used.
+Instead we suggest you use the collected annotations from projects to train and test a new MedCAT model.

+However, to save the current state of the model you can use:

 1\.
-Select the 'Save' model icon on the home page of that project.
-If the same CDB is used across multiple projects, you only need to save once across all projects.
-Wait for the confirmation dialog for successfull saving of models to appear.
+An API call - \<deployment\>:\<port\>/save-models/<project-id> that can be used to save the current state of a model.
+This will overwrite the current CDB file.

 2\.
 Open the admin app. (http://localhost:8001/admin/), and select 'Concept dbs'.